ToastyPixel/Agree/README.md

 4. Player clicks:
    - **Agree** → GUI closes, optional “thanks for agreeing” message is sent.
    - **Deny** → Player is kicked with your custom decline message.
+5. When a player joins there username and user id is logged into a log file to show that they have acceptd

 The GUI shows **every time a player joins**, so they must accept each session.